 Teaching obligations are integral to preparing students for the world of professional academia, enabling students to begin teaching before starting professional careers and getting feedback on their own pedagogical development.
-Teaching in a department assigned position – whether as a course assistant (CA) or as a lecturer in a free-standing course – count towards fulfillment of a student’s Pedagogical Training Plan.
+Teaching in a department assigned position – whether as a Graduate Student TA (teaching assistant) or as a Graduate Student Lecturer in a free-standing course – count towards fulfillment of a student’s Pedagogical Training Plan.
 In certain cases, the department might request a student serve as a BA Undergraduate Preceptor.

 The Pedagogical Training Plan (PTP)